Forgetting curve: Increasing rate of learning

 His premise was that each repetition in learning increases the optimum interval before the next repetition is needed (for near-perfect retention, initial repetitions may need to be made within days, but later they can be made after years).
 He discovered that information is easier to recall when it's built upon things you already know, and the forgetting curve was flattened by every repetition.
 It appeared that by applying frequent training in learning, the information was solidified by repeated recalling.

 Later research also suggested that, other than the two factors Ebbinghaus proposed, higher original learning would also produce slower forgetting.
 The more information was originally learned, the slower the forgetting rate would be.

 Spending time each day to remember information will greatly decrease the effects of the forgetting curve.
 Some learning consultants claim reviewing material in the first 24 hours after learning information is the optimum time to actively recall the content and reset the forgetting curve.
 Evidence suggests waiting 10–20% of the time towards when the information will be needed is the optimum time for a single review.

-However, some memories remain free from the detrimental effects of interference and do not necessarily follow the typical forgetting curve as various noise and outside factors influence what information would be remembered.
+Some memories remain free from the detrimental effects of interference and do not necessarily follow the typical forgetting curve as various noise and outside factors influence what information would be remembered.
 There is debate among supporters of the hypothesis about the shape of the curve for events and facts that are more significant to the subject.
 Some supporters, for example, suggest that memories of shocking events such as the Kennedy Assassination or 9/11 are vividly imprinted in memory (flashbulb memory).
 Others have compared contemporaneous written recollections with recollections recorded years later, and found considerable variations as the subject's memory incorporates after-acquired information.
 There is considerable research in this area as it relates to eyewitness identification testimony, and eyewitness accounts are found demonstrably unreliable.